Muntajir11/RealTimeChat/README.md

 - **Responsive Design**: Fully responsive layout, optimized for both desktop and mobile devices.
 - **Search Functionality**: Quickly find and start conversations with your contacts.
 - **Sidebar Navigation**: Manage your conversations and contacts from the intuitive sidebar.
-- **Notifications**: Receive notifications for new messages.

-Here's the revised installation section for your README:

 ## Installation
 1. **Clone the repository:**